 How can this be most helpful to you and your colleagues?come prepared with feedback to improve the draft guide.

-Complete the post-convening and end-of-fellowship survey (on the right).
+Complete the post-convening and end-of-fellowship survey.

 Submit your itemized receipts and reimbursement form to email@example.com.